 THE FERTILE BANKS of the River Nile, as a Sudan Government stern-

 THE LOW FREEBOARD of many Nile steamers is permissible only because the river is not subject to storms or heavy seas.
-The typical passenger steamer shown below is one of the stern-
+The typical passenger steamer shown above is one of the stern-

 The river steamers on the service from Khartoum to the south are restricted to a draught of 3 ft.
 3 in.
 The largest craft is 157 feet long with a 24 feet beam; others are 150 feet long by 33 feet beam; the smaller boats are 86½ feet long by 17½-